-The results of the significance test show that there is a significant positive relationship between the pedagogical competence variable (X_2) and the teacher teaching effectiveness variable (Y).
-The functional relationship between pedagogic competence and teacher teaching effectiveness is presented in the form of a regression equation $\hat{Y} = 102.83 + 1.553$ X2.
+The Relationship between Pedagogic Competence and Teacher Teaching Effectiveness variable (Y).
+The functional relationship between pedagogic competence and teacher teaching effectiveness is presented in the form of a regression equation $\hat{Y} = 102.83 + 1.553$ X_2 .
 The form of this equation can be interpreted that in every increase of one unit of pedagogic competence, the effectiveness of teacher teaching will increase by 1,553 units with a constant of 102.83.
 This shows that the higher the pedagogic competence, the more effective the teacher's teaching will be as shown in the graph below: